 Summary charts will be presented here.

 Note: All data points for each stock location IC are shown on this chart by the gray circles.
 The dark square is the sample average.

 Note: Airflow is correlated with pressure drop, an important attribute of IC performance, but not the only consideration.
 Airflow is less correlated with cooling, another important attribute.
 Don’t rely only on airflow when considering these products, unless cooling is unimportant to you.

 Temperature rise trends by intercooler type:

-The chart above shows how the intercoolers I have tested compare on average during a single gear pull.
+The chart above shows how the intercoolers I have tested compare on average during a third gear pull.
 There have been twelve (12) stock location ICs, three (3) front mounted ICs, and seven (7) bicooler pairs tested.